-Imported meshes often contain irregular triangle distribution.
+Imported meshes often contain an irregular triangle distribution.
 In such meshes, triangle sizes and edge lengths vary significantly across the surface.
 This uneven topology can make further operations less predictable.

 Remeshing Modes